 Sufferers spend unhealthy amounts of time playing online games, viewing pornography or emailing.
 They suffer four symptoms:

-if they are deprived of their computer, they experience genuine
+- if they are deprived of their computer, they experience genuine

 Early research into the subject found highly educated, socially awkward men were the most likely sufferers but more recent work suggests it is now more of a problem for middle-aged women who are spending hours at home on their computers.